nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_patient_demographics.md

 ## Patient Demographics Section Content##

-The Patient demographics section is rendered from the patient resource.
+The Patient demographics section is rendered from the patient resource.The resource used is:

+- **[CareConnect-Patient-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Patient-1)** - A CareConnect Profile for patient.
+The Patient resource represents the patient involved in the provision of healthcare related services.

 Items in bold are subheadings and should be formatted as such when rendered:

 <ul>
 <li><b>Patient name</b></li>